Menu

 Price & Subscription

-As you know, Tidal Hi-Fi costs a little bit more than other services.
-It is an indubitable pioneer in high-definition lossless audio streaming before the Amazon Music HD was launched in 2019.
-Tidal Hi-Fi costs $19.99 per month, which is double the monthly cost of its standard offering.
+Tidal is an indubitable pioneer in high-definition lossless audio streaming before the Amazon Music HD was launched in 2019.
+Tidal's subscription plan costs $11.99/month for Individuals, $19.99/month for Family, and $6.99/month for Students.
 Compared to other streaming music services, Tidal is only available in about 60 countries.
 Some of the large markets like China are still waiting to be developed.

-Tidal Music gives different categories of the subscription plans such as the Family Plan, Student Plan, Military Plan and so on.
+Tidal currently offers Individual, Family (up to 6 accounts), and Student plans.
 The same, to meet different requirements, Amazon Music provides consumers with a lot of choices by having so many different price options.
 Becoming its Prime user, you are allowed to get exclusive rates on Amazon Music Unlimited and Amazon Music HD.
-Amazon Music is priced at $7.99 a month for Prime members and $9.99 a month for non-Prime users.
+Amazon Music Unlimited costs $11.99/month for Prime members and $12.99/month for non-Prime users.
+The Family plan is available at $219/year.
+Prime members can enjoy a 6-month free trial of Amazon Music Unlimited, while non-Prime users can try it free for 3 months.

 If you can't make up your mind, you can begin the 30-day free trial of Tidal Music or the Amazon Music service.